Mississippi Hemp Overview

 The State of Mississippi Department of Agriculture and Commerce does not issue hemp licenses to persons looking to cultivate or produce hemp in the state.
 In order to cultivate or process hemp in Mississippi, you must obtain a hemp production license from the United States Department of Agriculture under the USDA Domestic Hemp Production Program.

-You may apply for a USDA hemp production license using the USDA Hemp eManagement Platform (HeMP) or by completing the USDA Hemp Application form.
+You may apply for a USDA hemp production license using the USDA Hemp eManagement Platform (HeMP).
 To apply through the HeMP, you must create an account on the portal.
 For complete instructions on the HeMP account creation process, watch the USDA eAuth sign-up video.
 The USDA accepts hemp production license applications throughout the year on a rolling basis.

 The USDA also requires that you consent to a criminal background check.
 You must provide copies of FBI criminal background records for yourself and key participants in your application.
 You will be disqualified from obtaining a hemp production license if you, or any key participant listed in your application, have been convicted of a felony related to a controlled substance in the past ten years.
 You may find instructions for obtaining criminal records from the FBI on the criminal history report page of the FBI website.
 Your FBI report must be dated no more than 60 days from your application submission date.